CS-DS-125/125book/py4e_rst/06-strings.rst

 We use a version of the ``find`` method which allows us to specify a position in the string where we want ``find`` to start looking.
-When we slice, we extract the characters from “one beyond the at-sign through up to *but not including* the space character”.
+When we slice, we extract the characters from "one beyond the at-sign through up to *but not including* the space character".

 The documentation for the ``find`` method is available at